Probing the Star Formation Main Sequence down to 10$^{7} M_\odot$ at $1 < z < 9$: Physical properties

 The second is a more traditional approach that relates our galaxy distribution with different stellar mass functions (SMFs; i.e., \citealt{Santini2012}, \citealt{Ilbert2013}, \citealt{Tomczak2014A}, \citealt{Grazian2015}, \citealt{Weibel2024}).
 The ratio between the SMF and our $M_\star$ distribution allows us to define the completeness (see also M+23).
 At $z>5$, this procedure should also be used with caution until we achieve a better understanding of the SMF at this and higher $z$.
 The method provides similar estimates to our first approach within 0.1~dex.
-Our data set allows us to push traditional mass-completeness limits (e.g., CANDELS; B+19) $\sim 1$~dex towards lower $M_\star$.
+Our dataset allows us to push traditional mass-completeness limits (e.g., CANDELS; B+19) $\sim 1$~dex toward lower $M_\star$.
 We can probe $10^{8.3}\,M_\odot$ galaxies up to $z\sim4$.
-This implies we cannot reach the low-$M_\star$ regime (i.e., $\lesssim10^{8}\,M_\odot$) at higher $z$.
+This implies that we cannot reach the low-$M_\star$ regime (i.e., $\lesssim10^{8}\,M_\odot$) at higher $z$.
 Nevertheless, we are able to push the MS much deeper than pre-JWST MS studies at these higher $z$.

 For the SFR completeness, we selected those bands centered at the rest-frame ultraviolet (UV) for each galaxy.
-The limiting magnitudes for the bands probing the spectral range around 280~nm rest-frame were translated into a UV luminosity and then to SFR using the \citet{Kennicutt1998} relation (M+23).
+The limiting magnitudes for the bands probing the spectral range around 280~nm rest-frame were translated into a UV luminosity and then into the SFR using the \citet{Kennicutt1998} relation (M+23).
 Only galaxies above the $M_\star$ limits were considered, since our goal is to obtain a sample that is both $M_\star$ and SFR complete.
-We included the case for $A_v=0$ mag and $A_v$ being the median value within the $z$ interval.
+We considered two cases: $A_v=0$ mag and $A_v$ equal to the median value within the corresponding $z$ interval.